cph-js284/Assignment13Database/README.md

 # Executing the program

-1) Make sure you have atleast the dotnet-runtime installed
+1) Make sure you have atleast the dotnetCore installed
-2) Execute the program
+2) Build and execute the program
 ```
 dotnet run
 ```